Enter your zip code above to find your hardiness zone, plants available for your area, and your estimated ship date.

 To the left, you'll find all the topics covered in this Plant Manual.
 Select a topic to read its information.

-A unique, flavorful hybrid.
+A unique and flavorful berry!
 This natural cross between blackberries and red raspberries produces long, tasty, dark red berries that are good for fresh eating, juicing, or making pies, jams and jellies.
-Bush grows horizontally on supports or can be allowed to trail.
+Thornless canes grow horizontally, so supports help keep fruit off the ground.
 Berries are sweetest when allowed to ripen on the bush.
 Heat-tolerant.
-Ripens in mid to late summer.
+Ripens in June.
 Self-pollinating.

 Plants grown in a greenhouse must be acclimated carefully before planting or placing them outdoors.
 This is especially true in hot or sunny locations.
 Many species should never be grown in full sun.
 Before purchasing a plant, learn about its sun requirements.
 Knowing the plants requirements can avoid any damage to the plant by incorrectly giving it the wrong conditions.